 Georgia Watch aims to bring fairness to title pawn loans, which are short-term, high-interest loans that require a borrower’s car title as collateral.
 Title pawn lenders target poor neighborhoods and military personnel with promises of fast cash.
 Car title lenders are the only lenders in Georgia allowed to charge more than the state’s 60 percent usury cap on loans.
-Georgia law currently allows car title lenders to charge more than 300 percent APR on small loans despite being collateralized by a car title.
+Georgia law currently allows car title lenders to charge more than 300 percent APR on small loans despite having a car as collateral.
 When a borrower cannot keep up with the high monthly payments, a car title lender can take possession of his or her car, leaving the borrower without transportation to work, school or the grocery store.
 Georgia Watch opposes any bill that increases the potential for consumers to become trapped in a cycle of debt through unfavorable loan terms like those associated with title pawn and other sub-prime lenders.

 Georgia Watch believes lawmakers should provide consumers with more protections by: